Port Freeport: Size

-The navigation district (Port Freeport) within Brazoria County is pretty large, even by Texas standards.
-The boundaries roughly stated are: The Southwest corner of Brazoria county at the intersection of the shoreline and Matagorda County line extending eastward along the shore to Chocolate Bayou.
-Following Chocolate Bayou northward as it crosses most of the county until it reaches a point at County Road 69 (Manvel-Sandy Point Rd, near the town of Iowa Colony), then traveling west along County Road 69 to the Fort Bend county line and following that line west to the Brazos River, then south along the river and western Brazoria County line from Fort Bend County along Matagorda County back to the Gulf of Mexico.
+The navigation district of Port Freeport within Brazoria County is large.
+The boundaries are roughly from the Southwest corner of Brazoria county at the intersection of the shoreline and Matagorda County line extending eastward along the shore to Chocolate Bayou.
+Following Chocolate Bayou northward it crosses most of the county until it reaches a point at County Road 69 (Manvel-Sandy Point Rd, near the town of Iowa Colony), then travels west along County Road 69 to the Fort Bend county line and follows that line west to the Brazos River, then south along the river and western Brazoria County line from Fort Bend County along Matagorda County back to the Gulf of Mexico.
 It covers about 1187 square miles, or 87% of Brazoria County.
 Many people often mistakenly assume the navigation district is limited to the City of Freeport.

 Jurisdiction

 Port Freeport has authority over all waterways within the district (Texas Water Code 60.043); it may fix fees, charges or tolls for their use as well as control the operation of vessels using these waters.